Why Companies Want Remote Work

 1. Remote Work Can Save Money

-A recent remote work survey conducted by Global Workplace Analytics concluded that companies can save approximately $11,000 per year for each hybrid-work employee — that’s an estimated savings of $22,000 per year for companies that allow employees to work from home 100% of the time.
+A recent remote work survey conducted by Global Workplace Analytics concluded that companies can save approximately $11,000 per year for each hybrid-work employee1 — that’s an estimated savings of $22,000 per year for companies that allow employees to work from home 100% of the time.
 In addition to saving money on commercial real estate to house their employees, companies can slash other overhead operating costs such as cleaning and communication services as well.

 2. Remote Work Can Be More Eco-Friendly

-Research conducted by the United States Environmental Protection Agency (EPA) concludes that transportation and electricity are the largest sources of greenhouse gas emissions.
-As more companies transition out of the traditional office, our environment can reap the benefits of having fewer vehicles on the road.
-Experts predict that the decrease in transportation due to remote work and the global reduction of industrial activity will contribute to the largest annual decline in global carbon emissions.
+Research conducted by the United States Environmental Protection Agency (EPA) concludes that transportation and electricity are the largest sources of greenhouse gas emissions.2 As more companies transition out of the traditional office, our environment can reap the benefits of having fewer vehicles on the road.
+Experts predict that the decrease in transportation due to remote work and the global reduction of industrial activity will contribute to the largest annual decline in global carbon emissions.3

 3. Remote Work Can Promote Diversity

-According to a survey conducted by the Becker Friedman Institute on the economic impact of the pandemic, 37% percent of jobs in the United States can be performed completely online, with variation across industries and geographic locations.
-However, only 7% of companies leveraged the benefits of this type of work environment prior to the pandemic according to the 2019 National Compensation Survey from the Federal Bureau of Labor Statistics.
+According to a survey conducted by the Becker Friedman Institute on the economic impact of the pandemic, 37% percent of jobs in the United States can be performed completely online4, with variation across industries and geographic locations.
+However, only 7% of companies leveraged the benefits of this type of work environment prior to the pandemic according to the 2019 National Compensation Survey5 from the Federal Bureau of Labor Statistics.

 4. Remote Work Can Increase Productivity